snehanagalingaiah/urlshortener-backend/README.md

 --> forgot password
 --> url shortener
---> a tabular display of all the links created by the user --> a graphical display of count of links created everyday for the last 31 dayys.
+--> a tabular display of all the links created by the user --> a graphical display of count of links created everyday for the last 31 days.

 ## Environment Variables

-To run this project, you will need to add the following environment variables to your .env file
+To run this project, you will need to add the following environment variables to your .env file in your backend

 `EMAIL` --> sender email for actiation links nd forgot passwword links `PASSWORD` -->app password generated on google account for gmail app